simonw/datasette-mp3-audio/README.md

 <audio controls src="... value ...">Audio not supported</audio>
 ```

+A "Play X MP3s on this page" button will be added to athe top of any table page listing more than one MP3.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: